 When you can easily account for discrepancies, there’s probably no need to worry.
 When it takes more time to find and reconcile discrepancies, there may be larger issues that need to be addressed.

 A regular review of your accounts can help you identify problems before they get out of hand.

-Business bank accounts are not as protected as consumer accounts under federal law, which means you can’t count on the bank to cover fraud and errors in your account.
-A drained business account can be devastating.
+Business bank accounts receive less protection than consumer accounts under federal law, so it’s especially important for businesses to stop problems quickly.
+You can’t necessarily count on the bank to cover fraud or errors in your account.

 - Were legitimate checks that you issued duplicated or changed, resulting in more money leaving your checking account?

 - Were checks issued without authorization?

 - Are there unauthorized transfers out of the account, or did anybody make unauthorized cash withdrawals?